Anatolian rug: Holbein and Lotto carpets

 Based on the distribution and size of their geometric medallions, a distinction is made between "large" and "small" Holbein carpets.
 The small Holbein type is characterized by small octagons, frequently including a star, which are distributed over the field in a regular pattern, surrounded by arabesques.
 The large Holbein type show two or three large medallions, often including eight-pointed stars.
 Their field is often covered in minute floral ornaments.
-The MAK in Vienna, the Louvre in Paris, and the Metropolitan Museum of Art keep particularly beautiful Ushak carpets.
+These "Ushak" carpets can be found in places such as the MAK in Vienna, the Louvre in Paris, and the Metropolitan Museum of Art.

 Lotto carpets show a yellow grid of geometric arabesques, with interchanging cruciform, octagonal, or diamond shaped elements.
 The oldest examples have "kufic" borders.
 The field is always red, and is covered with bright yellow leaves on an underlying rapport of octagonal or rhombiform elements.
 Carpets of various sizes up to 6 meters square are known.
 Ellis distinguishes three principal design groups for Lotto carpets: the Anatolian-style, kilim-style, and ornamental style.

 Holbein and Lotto carpets have little in common with decorations and ornaments seen on Ottoman art objects other than carpets.
 Briggs demonstrated similarities between both types of carpets, and Timurid carpets depicted in miniature paintings.
 The Holbein and Lotto carpets may represent a design tradition dating back to the Timurid period.